 - You may also add other varieties of beans to this curry to make it more delicious and nutritious.

 - Mashed black chickpeas are added to make the curry thicker.
 If you want you can also add around one ladle of finely mashed potatoes or roasted chickpea flour (besan) to thicken the gravy.
+But that will slightly change the taste of the curry.

 - To fasten the process of soaking chana, soak them in hot water.

-- The time required to cook black chickpeas will vary depending upon different factors like the quality of chickpeas, capacity of the pressure cooker, and the altitude of the place where you are cooking them.
+- The time required to cook black chickpeas will vary depending upon different factors like the quality of the chickpeas, the capacity of the pressure cooker, and the altitude of the place where you are cooking them.

 Frequently asked questions